The Washington State University Catalog

 509-335-1276

 Molecular biosciences can be viewed as a dynamic continuum in which approaches derived from biology, chemistry, and physics are utilized to address the fundamental mechanisms of living things.
-The School of Molecular Biosciences offers undergraduate majors in biochemistry, biotechnology, genetics and cell biology, and microbiology.
-Students interested in the health professions can major in biochemistry, genetics and cell biology, or microbiology, and readily complete the requirements for application to medical, dental, veterinary, or other professional schools.
-Each of the areas is described below in more detail.
+The School of Molecular Biosciences (SMB) offers undergraduate majors in biochemistry, genetics and cell biology, and microbiology.
+The School of Molecular Biosciences also offers undergraduate minors in biochemistry, genetics and cell biology, microbiology, molecular biology, and pre-genetic counseling.
+Requirements for these majors and minors are detailed below.

 BIOCHEMISTRY